Updated:

 Development Agreement Scope

 If approved, the development agreement would allow the property owner to carry out the above-noted development proposal.
-The development agreement would also require the property owner to rehabilitate the registered and unregistered heritage buildings at 1377 Robie St, 5963 College St, 5969 College Street, 1456 Carlton St, 1460 Carlton St, 1466 Carlton St, and 1468 Carlton St, in accordance with the associated Substantial Alterations applications.
-The Development Agreement will also require the property owner to follow specific building control parameters for the development, which will include such controls as height, mass, architectural design, lot coverage, and others.
+The development agreement would also require the property owner to rehabilitate the registered heritage buildings (Gold Cure Institute; Crosskill, Neal, Keith, and Tupper Residences) and the unregistered buildings (Mary Belcher and MacCoy Residences), in accordance with the multiple associated Substantial Alterations applications and the Standards and Guidelines for the conservation of historic places in Canada (2nd Ed.).
+The Development Agreement will also require the property owner to follow specific building control parameters for the development, which will include such controls as height, mass, architectural design, lot coverage, and others

 Process

 Heritage Development agreements are discretionary applications, meaning that they require the approval of Community Council to proceed.
-Details of the proposal have been published to the municipal website, and a sign will be posted on-site.
+Details of the proposal have been published to the municipal website, and a sign has been posted on-site.

-In the coming months, public feedback will be solicited via either a fact-sheet mailout or public information meeting, and residents within an 80-metre radius of the site will be notified by mail of the opportunity to provide feedback.
-Feedback may also be provided to HRM staff by anyone at any time via the contact details provided below.
+Public feedback was solicited via fact-sheet mailout, and residents within an 80-metre radius of the site were notified by mail of the opportunity to provide feedback.
+The formal public engagement period has concluded, but feedback may be provided to HRM staff by anyone at any time via the contact details provided below.

-After public engagement has been completed, and pending approval of the associated application for Substantial Alterations to a registered heritage property, HRM staff will negotiate a development agreement with the applicant and prepare a staff report and recommendation for review by the Heritage Advisory Committee and decision by Halifax and West Community Council.
+Pending approval of the associated application for Substantial Alterations to a registered heritage property (HRTG-2025-01649), HRM staff will negotiate a draft development agreement with the applicant and prepare a staff report and recommendation for review by the Heritage Advisory Committee and for decision by Halifax and West Community Council.
 Prior to Community Council’s decision, a Public Hearing shall be held, and this hearing will be advertised through mail-out notifications sent to residents within an 80-metre radius of the site.

 Status